-My work has ranged over many topics in particle physics, from electroweak symmetry breaking and supercollider physics to heavy quarks and the strong interaction among them to ultrahigh-energy neutrino interactions.
+My research has ranged over many topics in particle physics, from electroweak symmetry breaking and supercollider physics to heavy quarks and the strong interaction among them to ultrahigh-energy neutrino interactions.
 The essential interplay between theory and experiment is a guiding theme.
 Because we cannot hope to advance without new instruments, I have devoted much energy to helping to define the future of particle physics—and the new accelerators that will take us there.
 Much of my current effort is linked with the experimental program of the Large Hadron Collider at CERN, with special attention to the problem of electroweak symmetry breaking.
 I maintain an active interest in quarkonium spectroscopy and the new mesons associated with quarkonium.

 An extended interview conducted July 15, 2020, for the Niels Bohr Library & Archives, American Institute of Physics, can be found here.